fbpx

 BILLS VS CHIEFS FOR THE SUPER BOWL

-The 2020 AFC Championship Game carried the legacy and tradition of the original AFL teams.
+The 2020 AFC Championship Game featured the Buffalo Bills at the Kansas City Chiefs.
+The game carried the legacy and tradition of the original AFL teams.
 Both franchises won multiple AFL championships.

-The 2020 AFC Championship Game featured the Buffalo Bills at the Kansas City Chiefs.
-This wasn’t the first time the two teams played for a chance at the Super Bowl.
+The 1993 AFC Championship wasn’t the first time Buffalo and Kansas City played for a chance at the Super Bowl.

 The Bills and Chiefs battled for the American Football League championship on January 1, 1967 for a berth in Super Bowl 1.